kittykatattack/learningPixi/README.md

 That's easy: create a looping function using `requestAnimationFrame`.
 This is called a **game loop**.
 Any code you put inside the game loop will update 60 times per second.
-Here's some code you could write to make the `cat` sprite move to the rate  of 1 pixel per frame.
+Here's some code you could write to make the `cat` sprite move at a rate  of 1 pixel per frame.
 ```
 function gameLoop() {